wbcsd/pact-catalog/CONTRIB_SOLUTION.md

 }
 ```

 Note: the `"solution_id"` property of the `"tested_by"` attribute is optional, but highly recommended.
-All other fields are mandatory
+All other fields are mandatory.

 If your solution was tested for specific extensions, please add also the field `"tests"`, based on the following structure: